TSandfeld/02805_imdb.github.io/Website.md

 ![Genre Graph](./images/genre_graph.png)

+Each node color in the graph represents a community - so it's easy to see the cyan colored nodes is a pretty private community.
 For each community we have plottet the genres in that community as a pie chart.
+(Note: the node colors in the graph does not correspond to the color of the genres below)

 ![Community genres](./images/genre_com_piecharts_2.png)